- What Is FTM Top Surgery?

 Female to male chest gender affirmation or “top” surgery refers to surgery used to contour the chest to a more masculine shape.
-It is one step that can be involved in the process of gender reassignment.
+It is one step that can be involved in the process of gender affirmation.
 The procedure aims to contour the chest such that it has a more masculine appearance.
 Other benefits include:

 - Improved confidence and self esteem